Art Gallery of Ontario

 Ai Weiwei’s Snake Ceiling made of children’s backpacks

 I enjoyed the special exhibits as well as the contemporary galleries in the Art Gallery of Ontario.
 There are several areas and floors and they also have a great gallery shop, restaurant, and cafe.
 On Wednesdays, the gallery is open late until 8 pm.
 There is also free wi-fi there for all of you folks who love to check in and post Instagram!!

-**Special thanks to the Art Gallery of Ontario and Toronto Tourism.
+**Disclaimer: Many thanks to Art Gallery of Ontario and Toronto Tourism for the complimentary visit.
 As always, opinions stated are my own.**